 - Complete heat treatment with hardening and tempering on the entire fork, providing the best quality and reliability characteristics.

-Standard Forklift Fork dimensions
+Standard Forklift Fork measurements

 -Standard forklift fork sizes